b-star-fellowship/b-star-fellowship.github.io/jobs.md

 ## Applying
 ### 1. Gameplan

- - Assuming you're prepared and have a big list of companies, you're ready to start applying.

- - Interviewing is like a sport; you want to make sure you're warmed up before the games that matter; pick a first batch of 3-5 companies that are low priority which will be your first companies to apply to.
+ - Applying for jobs is a sport; make sure you're warmed up before the games that actually matter.
+Pick a batch of 3-5 companies that are low priority to apply to as your warmup.

  - Then, pick a second batch of companies that includes 1 or 2 of your high priority companies (and some low priority ones), which you'll apply to 1 week later.

 ### 2. For Each Application (30 mins each):
  - Create a version of your resume tailored specifically to the job application.
 That means:
     - Expand on the most relevant experience, education & language/tools for that job.
 Filter out unrelated stuff.
     - As much as possible, include language from the job posting in your tailored resume without being dishonest.
     - If you trust Chat GPT, you can paste the job description & your full resume into Chat GPT and ask it to do the first draft for you.
     - The tailored resume should be one page long, and put into a template [like this one](https://blog.pragmaticengineer.com/the-pragmatic-engineers-resume-template/).
+    - Save the document & the exported PDF into a folder with the company's name on it.
+It takes 10 extra seconds, and will save you in 2 weeks when you want to find this copy of the resume.

- - Take up to 10 minutes to search the company's website & linkedin for any long form writing they have about engineering or product.
+ - Take up to 10 minutes to search the company's website & linkedin for any blog posts or interviews they have about engineering/product.
 This is a great source of questions for you to ask an interviewer, which will show you're actually interested in the company's work - fill your questions in your google sheet.

  - Also take up to 10 minutes to search LinkedIn for people who have similar roles to the job application, or seem related to the actual hiring process (recruiters, HR, CEO/founders sometimes).
 Save any of their profile links in your google sheet.